ashikkhulal/everything-devops-how-to/jboss_wildfly/wildfly(v16.0.0)_setup_ubuntu.md

         ExecStart=/opt/wildfly/bin/launch.sh $WILDFLY_MODE $WILDFLY_CONFIG $WILDFLY_BIND $WILDFLY_CONSOLE_BIND

-17. Then, reload daemon and restart wildfly:
+5. Then, reload daemon and restart wildfly:

         $ sudo systemctl daemon-reload
         $ sudo systemctl restart wildfly

-18. Now go to your local brower and enter your vm's public ip followed by colon and 9990 port to validate. (make sure you enable 9990 in NSG)
+6. Now go to your local brower and enter your vm's public ip followed by colon and 9990 port to validate. (make sure you enable 9990 in NSG)

-HOW to Open the Administrative Console CLI:
+**How to Open the Administrative Console CLI:**

 1. Open your Ubuntu Terminal and switch to the /opt/wildfly/bin folder from where we will be running the CLI script: